CNN Producer Apparently Admits Trump-Russia Coverage Is ‘Mostly Bullsh*t” In O’Keefe ‘American Pravda’ Video

 The admission is contained in the latest undercover video released by controversial muckraker James O’Keefe and his Project Veritas crew.

-O’Keefe says the footage of the CNN producer’s remarks about Russia content is just part one of his so-called “American Pravda’ expose about the media industry and what he maintains is its anti-Trump bias.
+O’Keefe says the edited footage of the CNN producer’s remarks about Russia content is just part one of his so-called “American Pravda” expose about the media industry and what he maintains is its anti-Trump bias. #AmericanPravda is currently trending on Twitter (during the Cold War, Pravda was the name of the official Communist Party newspaper in the Soviet Union).

-CNN has been coverage allegations about Russia meddling in the presidential campaign to the benefit of Donald Trump similar to how it intensely followed the case of the missing Malaysian airliner in 2014.
+CNN has been covering allegations about Russia meddling in the presidential campaign to the benefit of Donald Trump similar to how it intensely followed the case of the missing Malaysian airliner in 2014.

-As alluded to above, assuming the video is an accurate depiction of the conversation, the CNN producer can be heard admitting that the Trump story is “mostly bullsh*t” at the moment and lacking any “giant” proof.
+As alluded to above, assuming the video is an accurate depiction of the conversation, the CNN producer can be heard admitting that the Trump narrative is “mostly bullsh*t” at the moment and lacking any “giant” proof.
 Given all the leaks coming out Washington, some corroborating evidence of collusion would have leaked out by now, he theorized.

-In the meantime, CNN is constantly pushing a Trump/Russia conspiracy because the network’s ratings “are incredible, and that journalism ethics are on the back burner given that President Trump is “good for business.”
+In the meantime, CNN is constantly pushing a Trump/Russia conspiracy because the network’s ratings “are incredible,” and that journalism ethics are on the back burner given that President Trump is “good for business.”
 With that in mind, after a day and a half of reporting on President Trump’s withdrawal from the Paris Climate Change Agreement, the CNN CEO supposedly ordered the network newsroom to refocus on Russia, the producer added.

 CNN typically finishes in third place behind the Fox News Channel and MSNBC in the cable news ratings.